AlexaWu/R-project__Econometrics-Theory-and-Applications/Project 2-1: Analysis of Financial Data.md

     - Produce a histogram of this data using 20 buckets; save as PDF
     - Provide the first 6 observations
     - Provide the last 6 observations
-- Combine monthly log returns for Amazon and Vanguard Total Stock Market Index Fund into same data frame – name it “Monthly”
+- Combine monthly log returns for Amazon and Vanguard Total Stock Market Index Fund into same data frame
     - Provide dimensions for this matrix.
     - Provide the first 6 observations
     - Provide the last 6 observations
 - Export this dataset to a TXT or CSV file.
-Copy and paste into an Excel file – name it “Monthly”
+Copy and paste into an Excel file “`Combined Dataset (Monthly)`”

 **_5. Analysis of Monthly Log Returns_**